 Keep to a recognised format that both humans and ATS can understand.

 No one section of your resume is more important than another so don’t tell the ATS otherwise.

 You want every part of it working perfectly for you.

 Further, numbers may also interfere with the grading systems some ATS uses too.

 So in conclusion, only use in some parts of your resume – not everywhere.

 Use them in a balanced consistent way.

 Don’t use fancy bullets or icons that can confuse ATS.

 And never use numbers.

-If you use them in this way they will be your best friends rather than your worst enemy when you next apply for a job.
+If you use them this way, your resume will stand out - for all the good reasons - when you next apply for a job.